Azure/azure-sdk-for-python/sdk/storage/azure-storage-blob/tests/perfstress_tests/README.md

 ### Common perf command line options
 These options are available for all perf tests:
-- `--duration=10` Number of seconds to run as many operations (the "run" function) as possible.
+- `-d --duration=10` Number of seconds to run as many operations (the "run" function) as possible.
 Default is 10.
-- `--iterations=1` Number of test iterations to run.
+- `-i --iterations=1` Number of test iterations to run.
 Default is 1.
-- `--parallel=1` Number of tests to run in parallel.
+- `-p --parallel=1` Number of tests to run in parallel.
 Default is 1.
 - `--no-client-share` Whether each parallel test instance should share a single client, or use their own.
 Default is False (sharing).
-- `--warm-up=5` Number of seconds to spend warming up the connection before measuring begins.
+- `-w --warm-up=5` Number of seconds to spend warming up the connection before measuring begins.
 Default is 5.
 - `--sync` Whether to run the tests in sync or async.
 Default is False (async).
 This flag must be used for Storage legacy tests, which do not support async.
 - `--no-cleanup` Whether to keep newly created resources after test run.
 Default is False (resources will be deleted).
+- `-x --test-proxy` Whether to run the tests against the test proxy server.
+Specfiy the URL for the proxy endpoint (e.g. "https://localhost:5001").
+WARNING: When using with Legacy tests - only HTTPS is supported.

 ### Common Blob command line options
 The options are available for all Blob perf tests: